© Martin de Retuerto

 Opening times

-This nature reserve sits proudly in the heart of Winchester and consists of two large meadows and surrounded by areas of rough grassland, hedgerow and trees.
+With views over the rolling landscape, the reserve includes two large meadows surrounded by areas of rough grassland, hedgerow and trees.

 Contact us